The Hurwitz space Picard rank conjecture for $d>g-1$: The twisted Hodge bundle and Hurwitz space

 is the universal family, then $\overline{\HH}$ is defined as the pushforward of the relative dualising sheaf

 The fibre of $\overline{\HH}$ over a stable nodal curve $C$ is $H^0(C,\omega_C)$, the global sections of the dualising sheaf $\omega_C$ (see~\cite[Section 3A]{HarrisMorrison}).

-Similarly, for any $\mu=(m_1,\dots,m_n)$ with $\sum m_i<0$
+Similarly, for any $\mu=(m_1,\dots,m_n)$ with $m_i\leq 0$

-is a rank $g+1-\sum m_i$ vector bundle over $\Mgn$ where the fibre over $[C,p_1,\dots,p_n]\in \Mgn$ is given by
+is a rank $g-1-\sum m_i$ vector bundle over $\Mgn$ where the fibre over $[C,p_1,\dots,p_n]\in \Mgn$ is given by

-which is naturally identified with the $g+1-\sum m_i$ dimensional vector space of differentials on $C$ with poles of order at most $-m_i$ at $p_i$ for $m_i<0$, zeros of order at least $m_i$ at $p_i$ for $m_i>0$ and no other poles.
+which is naturally identified with the $g-1-\sum m_i$ dimensional vector space of differentials on $C$ with poles of order at most $-m_i$ at $p_i$ for $m_i<0$ and no other poles.
 Here the notation of the brackets is indicating that these simple zeros in the twisted differentials are unordered, while the line above indicates that these simple zeros can collide with each other and with the marked points in $\Mgn$.
 We let

 denote the open subvariety where the zeros do not collide with each other or the marked points.